Ral151/AI-Workflow-Design/README.md

 2. Click **"Active"** toggle (top right)
 3. Workflow is now running!
 4. You can start to text message in your Telegram channel
-5. If you want to take a look at the result of the daily reminder without waiting for the designated time, click execute workflow directly beside the "⏰ TRIGGER: Daily Alerts" node.
+5. If you want to take a look at the result of the daily reminder without waiting for the designated time, click Execute Workflow directly beside the "⏰ TRIGGER: Daily Alerts" node.

 **If not, First time chat in the channel**
 1. Open workflow in n8n